The ancestors of the Pomeranian were sled dogs.

 Even with regular exercise, these dogs don’t do well outside for extended periods of high temperatures.
-If the dog’s tongue becomes bright red or they begin to pant a lot, it’s a good sign that they are nearing a state of heatstroke.
-They are equally sensitive to colder weather as well, so they need ample space to exercise indoors.
+If the dog’s tongue becomes bright red or it begins to pant a lot, it’s a good sign that it is nearing a state of heatstroke.
+Pomeranians are equally sensitive to colder weather as well, so they need ample space to exercise indoors.

 As stated above, Pomeranians make excellent family dogs, and they are playful with older children, adults, and even senior citizens.
 However, their size may lead smaller children to see them as more of a plaything than a living and breathing member of the home.
 Individuals that have small children should either supervise the interactions closely or choose another breed.

 Queen Victoria of England is perhaps one of the most famous Pomeranian owners, and she is responsible for breeding them to their mini size after bringing one home from Italy.
 As the breed became smaller, Pomeranians have become a beloved breed among many, including Sir Isaac Newton and Mozart.
 In more recent history, Nicole Richie and Sharon Osbourne both own the breed as well.